adarshnaik1/cmdgen/README.md

 1. Run the CLI.
 2. Enter a natural-language prompt describing the command you want.
 3. The tool returns one or more candidate commands and a short explanation.
-4. You can accept and copy the command, edit it inline, or ask for alternatives.

 Example (conceptual):